 Also, I’m a Catholic and come from the Syrian Christian community of Kerala, which started when St. Thomas is said to have come there in 52 AD.
 The narrative that is typical worldwide is a Western-oriented Christianity, where the personalities are Western and the look and feel is European.
 In reality, Christianity’s geographical expansion was from present-day Palestine, Syria, Israel to the North African belt, and then towards Takshila (now in Pakistan) and Muzuris (Kerala).

 All these ideas were playing in my mind and I wanted to create a project that brought this perspective to life.
-I wanted to present a different narrative and also utilize a style that people were familiar with.
+I wanted to present a different narrative and also utilise a style that people were familiar with.

 Painting of Jesus at the Temple

 Why did you choose to use the Hamzanama miniature style for the series?